brycehenson/microchannel_delay_sim/README.md

 In the worst case this delay will be
 <img src="/figs/eq/tmax.png" alt="t_max" width="200" align="middle">
-where \alpha is the pore angle to vertical, r_{\mathrm{pore}} is the pore radius and v is the velocity at the detector.
+where \alpha is the pore angle to vertical, r_pore is the pore radius and v is the velocity at the detector.
 The PDF is found to be
 <img src="/figs/eq/pdf.png" alt="pdf" width="400" align="middle">
 with mean ≈0.4244·t_max and standard deviation ≈0.2643·t_max.